Where’s My Microbe? Students Turn Germ Science Into a Search-and-Find Adventure

 And when kids can see a concept (even through imagination), they can start making sense of real-world habits - like washing hands, covering coughs, and thinking about what we touch every day.

-This is learning that sticks because it’s anchored in kid logic:
+This is learning that sticks because it’s anchored in kid’s world and experiences they can relate to:

-“If the bad microbe hangs out on the trash can… then my hands should not go from trash can → snack.”
+“If the bad microbe hangs out on the trash can… then my hands should not go from trash can to my snack.”

 (Science.
 But make it personal.)

-To give you a feel for the creativity inside this set, here are a few standouts from the cards:
+To get a feel for the creativity and science understanding inside this set, check out this cards:

 • Blobs (Bad Fungus) comes with a very practical warning: touch the trash can and don’t wash your hands… and you’ll get sick.
 (Clean hands = power move.)

-• Blue Gold (Good Virus) flips the script, imagining a microbe with a “helper” role—an easy launchpad for discussing how science can use microbes in medicine.
+• Blue Gold (Good Virus) has the superpower to kill cancer cells - imagining a microbe with a “helper” role as a launchpad for discussing how science can use microbes in medicine.

-And here’s the twist: flip the card over and the microbe is hidden inside a detailed search-and-find scene—so kids practice careful observation and persistence while they hunt.
+And here’s the twist: flip the card over and the microbe is hidden inside a detailed search-and-find scene.
+The search-and-find games invite kids practice careful observation and persistence while they hunt.

 The search-and-find